Peralta’s 9th-inning single lifts D-backs past Athletics 4-3

 Athletics: Right-handed reliever Burch Smith had an MRI on his strained right forearm that revealed no structural ligament damage, a relief to everybody given he has had a previous Tommy John surgery.
 Melvin said Smith won’t throw for at least two weeks and isn’t sure whether he’ll pitch again in the abbreviated 2020 season. … LHP A.J.
 Puk, yet to pitch this season because of a strained shoulder, threw a 30-pitch bullpen using all his pitches at the club’s San Jose alternate site.
 He will likely throw again Wednesday.

 Diamondbacks: LHP Madison Bumgarner threw a 46-pitch bullpen.
-Manager Torey Lovullo said the session went well and “he’s exactly where we thought he would be.”
+Lovullo said the session went well and “he’s exactly where we thought he would be.”
 Lovullo said no decision had been made about when Bumgarner will be activated from the injured list. … The team called up RHP Yoan López and 1B/DH Kevin Cron and sent RHP Joel Payamps and utility man Andy Young to the team’s alternate training site.

 UP NEXT